cecat/camera-volume/README.md

 to parse rtsp feeds.
 This add-on has only been tested on Amcrest cameras so it's far from proven.

-The addon uses ffmpeg to sample sound from the mic(s) every 5 seconds, then to report max and mean volume via MQTT every 60s (by default).
+The addon uses ffmpeg to sample 5s of sound from the mic(s) every 10 seconds, then to report max and mean volume via MQTT every 60s (by default).

 # To install as a local addon: